-The acknowledgement data structure consists of the data-type identifier (0x04) only.
+The navigation/action acknowledgement data structure consists of the data-type identifier (0x04) only.
 The LUC will rely on receiving the acknowledgement byte to confirm control of the HZV.

-Upon completing the handshaking process, the LUC will start a 1 second timer to receive the first acknowledgement.
-Upon each new acknowledgement, the 1 second timer will be restarted.
-If the 1 second timer expires, the LUC returns to a disconnected state.
+Upon completing the handshaking process, the LUC will begin streaming navigation/action data at 5Hz and start a 1 second timer to receive the first acknowledgement.
+Upon each new acknowledgement, the 1-second timer will be restarted.
+If the 1-second timer expires, the LUC returns to a disconnected state.
 This could happen under 2 different circumstances.
 If the HZV's balloon has popped, it will stop sending acknowledgements.
-Also, if the XBee's cannot make a connection, acknowledgements will not be received.
+Also, if the XBees cannot make a connection, acknowledgements will not be received.
 After the handshaking process, the HZV will also start a 1 second timer for receiving LUC commands and restart the timer on each received packet.
 If the timer expires, the HZV will return to a disconnected state and be available for control.
-Due to the 1 second timer, the microcontrollers will not need to respond to a nack.
-If the radio's cannot establish connection, the acknowledgement byte will never be sent and the LUC and HZV will both recognize that they are disconnected.
+Due to the 1-second timer, the microcontrollers will not need to respond to a nack.
+If the radios cannot establish connection, the acknowledgement byte will never be sent and the LUC and HZV will both recognize that they are disconnected.